0hlov3/0hlov3.github.io/content/posts/2025-02-26_Components-of-Kubernetes/index.md

   etcd uses consensus algorithms (such as {{< newtablink \"https://thesecretlivesofdata.com/raft/\" >}}Raft{{< /newtablink >}}) to ensure that any data written to the store is consistently replicated across all etcd nodes.
 This mechanism guarantees that every client accessing etcd sees the same, up-to-date state, even in the event of node failures or network issues.

 - **Providing a Centralized Data Source for the Control Plane:**
   The Kubernetes API Server reads from and writes to etcd, making it the central repository for all cluster state.
-All changes in the cluster—whether they are updates to pod configurations, service definitions, or scaling directives—are stored in etcd, ensuring that every control plane component can access the latest information.
+All changes in the cluster—whether they are updates to pod configurations, service definitions, or scaling directives, are stored in etcd, ensuring that every control plane component can access the latest information.

 - **Acting as the Single Source of Truth:**
   Because etcd holds the entire state of the cluster, it is the definitive record for recovery, scaling, and rollback operations.
 In the event of failures or during cluster initialization, etcd's data allows Kubernetes to reestablish the desired state reliably.